 - A maximum of 5 books at a time may be checked out by students.
 The media center reserves the right to limit the number of items borrowed on one topic, if materials are needed by many students for projects.

 - There are some fees if materials are not returned in good condition by the due date.
-They are $.10 per day fine for each late standard book, $.25 per day for late reference books, and $1.00 per day for a late Kindle.
+They are $.10 per day fine for each late standard book, $.25 per day for late reference books, and $1.00 per day for equipment.
 The maximum late fee is $5.00.
 A materials replacement fee will be assessed for lost or damaged items.

 Technology Acceptable Use Policy